stephenfletchtek/Makersbnb/README.md

 ### Run

-This application rack as its server.
+This application uses rack as its server.

 ```bash
 # Run the server (better to do this in a separate terminal).